sanjelankit/sanjelankit/README.md

 # Hi there, I'm Ankit Sanjel! 👋

 ## 🚀 About Me
-I’m a **Computer Science student at Saginaw Valley State University (SVSU)** with a passion for **Data Science, Startups, and Software Development**.
+I’m a **Computer Science student at Saginaw Valley State University (SVSU)** with a passion for **Data Science and Software Development**.
 I enjoy solving real-world problems through code and exploring new technologies.

 - 📊 **Aspiring Data Scientist** – Passionate about data analytics, visualization, and machine learning.
 - 💻 **Full-Stack Enthusiast** – Experience with Java, Python, SQL, and web technologies.